 Earnings Per Common Share: Basic earnings per common share is computed by dividing net income available to common shareholders (net income less dividend requirements for preferred stock) by the weighted-average number of common shares outstanding during the year.
-All outstanding unvested share-based payment awards that contain rights to nonforfeitable dividends are considered participating securities for the calculation.
-Diluted net income per share is computed as above and assumes the conversion of outstanding stock options.
+All outstanding unvested sharebased payment awards that contain rights to nonforfeitable dividends are considered participating securities for the calculation.

-Comprehensive Income: Comprehensive income consists of net income and other comprehensive income.
-Other comprehensive income includes unrealized gains and losses on securities available for sale, net of tax, which are also recognized as separate components of shareholders' equity.
-At June 30, 2021 and 2020, the accumulated other comprehensive income was entirely attributed to available for sale securities.
+Comprehensive Income (Loss): Comprehensive income (loss) consists of net income and other comprehensive income (loss).
+Other comprehensive income (loss) includes unrealized gains and losses on securities available for sale, net of tax, which are also recognized as separate components of shareholders' equity.
+At June 30, 2022 and 2021, the accumulated other comprehensive income (loss) was entirely attributed to available for sale securities.